Best Debt Calculator UK (2026): Find Your Fastest Route to Debt-Free

 This guide covers:

-What makes a debt calculator "good" for UK users
+What makes a debt calculator actually useful for UK users

 Why EAR vs APR matters (with real numbers)